Elpuma/libgen_api/README.md

 Welcome to the `libgen_api` gem!

-This gem allows you to search library genesis easily and relatively quicky.
+This gem allows you to search library genesis easily and relatively quickly.

 ## Advice